In coma since 2015 after injury in anti-terror op, Territorial Army officer dies in Jalandhar | Law-Order

 A lieutenant colonel in the Territorial Army, who had been in a coma since November 2015 after sustaining gunshot injuries in an anti-terror operation in Jammu and Kashmir, has died in a Jalandhar hospital, officials said on Tuesday.

+Lt Colonel K S Natt was cremated with full military honours in Jalandhar earlier in the day.

-The Patahirri Garrison in Jammu and Kashmir's Kupwara district paid rich tributes to the officer, Lt Colonel K S Natt, earlier in the day.
+The Patahirri Garrison in Jammu and Kashmir's Kupwara district paid rich tributes to Natt during the day.
 Officers and troops of the Kupwara Terriers unit laid wreaths at its war memorial and observed a two-minute silence to honour his sacrifice.

 Natt was posted with the 160 Infantry Battalion of the Territorial Army at the time of the encounter in November 2015.
 He was leading a combing operation against terrorists holed up in a densely forested area of Manigah in Kupwara when he was injured, they said.